ray-project/ray/doc/source/cluster/cluster_under_construction/running-applications-on-ray-clusters/job-submission/sdk.rst

 Dependency Management
 ---------------------

-Similar to the :ref:`Jobs CLI <jobs-quickstart-under-construction>`, we can also package our application's dependencies by using a Ray :ref:`runtime environment <runtime environment>`.
+Similar to the :ref:`Jobs CLI <jobs-quickstart-under-construction>`, we can also package our application's dependencies by using a Ray :ref:`runtime environment <runtime-environments>`.
 Using the Python SDK, the syntax looks something like this:

 .. code-block:: python